Gibberlings3/iesdp/README.md

 # How it works

-Since Github pages don't allow plugins, we have to use an extra step in deployment.
-Travis, when checking for syntax errors, also pushes the resulting Jekyll build back to the gh-pages branch.
+Since Github Pages don't allow plugins, we have to use an extra step in deployment to properly generate the final IESDP and push it to the `gh-pages` branch.
 That is what is displayed if you visit the URL at the top.
-Actual work happens on the master branch.
+Actual work happens on the `master` branch.

 Handy cheat sheet: http://jekyll.tips/jekyll-cheat-sheet/